Medicare FAQs

 The Practitioner Review Program (PRP) monitors Medicare data to identify and examine variations that may indicate you have engaged in inappropriate practice.
 The variations examined are those that demonstrate you are practising in a way that is statistically and significantly different from your peers.

-Simply, it means any aspect of your conduct in connection with you providing or initiating services that would be unacceptable to your peers.
+Simply, it means any aspect of your conduct in connection with providing or initiating services that would be unacceptable to your peers.

 The meaning of inappropriate practice is found in legislation: Health Insurance Act 1973, section 82.